Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 The best course of action is to immediately write a test case for the bug and run a regression test.
 That way any future tests performed on the software should check specifically for that bug.

 20. What did you do in your last project?

 There are no clear answers, only guidelines, for this one.
 It's common for interviewers to ask about your career trajectory and previous projects, so make a quick list of points in advance so you can speak to the projects that you think best represent your work.

 The biggest piece of advice I can give is to answer as honestly as possible.
 Don’t exaggerate or undervalue your contribution in previous teams.
-Tell them what your day-to-day role was, what tools you used and how the QA testing went.
+Highlight moments when you took on QA project manager work outside of your responsibilities to demonstrate your ownership.
+Tell them what your day-to-day role was, what tools you used, and how the QA testing went.

 21. How do you prioritize when you have so many tasks?

 Think about how you’ve approached busy moments in the past.
 Are you a strict scheduler?
 Or do you prefer budgeting your time more loosely, allowing room to adapt to sudden issues?
 Again, these testing interview questions are more about determining whether you’re a good personality fit for their team.

 If you’re somebody who feels that prioritizing multiple projects is one of your weak points, the Harvard Business Review has a guide on how to properly prioritize at work.